 Chief Financial Officer Rick McQuigg knew that meant finding a way to swiftly navigate business challenges and enable a higher level of service than ever before—all while cutting costs.

 “Our strategic partnership with Velocity has saved us the equivalent of 16 full-time IT hires or $2.0 million.*

 – Rick McQuigg, CFO, Knape & Vogt

 Their solution?
-To seamlessly integrate daily operations and minimize hardware investments by moving their applications to the cloud.
-Knape & Vogt partnered with Velocity to execute the migration.
+To seamlessly integrate daily operations and minimize hardware investments by migrating applications to the cloud.
+Knape & Vogt partnered with Velocity to execute the cloud migration process.

 And in the first year alone, they logged a savings of $300,000.
 This helped them fuel an ambitious acquisition plan and renewed their focus on core competencies.

 Since then, the company has saved more than $2 million on an annual basis (that’s the equivalent of 16 full-time IT hires), which helped Knape & Vogt both strategically grow and fund major internal improvements to jumpstart a significant company transformation.

 Example 3: TruGreen Improved Customer Satisfaction and Gained 4x Better Performance